Revadike/enhanced-fanatical/README.md

 # enhanced-fanatical
-Userscript that highlights owned games on Fanatical.com bundles
+Userscript that highlights owned packages on Fanatical.com bundles